top of page

 Exploring Dharmic Religions: From Vedic Roots to Modern Practices

-Dharmic religions, originating in the Indian subcontinent, encompass a rich tapestry of spiritual traditions that emphasize the concept of dharma—righteousness, duty, and the path of virtuous living.
-The major Dharmic religions include Hinduism, Buddhism, Jainism, Sikhism, and the foundational Vedic religion.
-This article explores the origins and key aspects of these faiths, highlighting their shared cultural roots and unique philosophies.
+Dharmic religions, originating in the Indian subcontinent, form a vibrant tapestry of spiritual traditions shaped by the concept of dharma: righteous living, ethical action, and the pursuit of harmony within oneself and the world.
+This family of traditions includes the Vedic religion, Hinduism, Buddhism, Jainism, and Sikhism.
+Though each developed its own distinct philosophy, they share deep cultural roots and a long history of dialogue, evolution, and reinterpretation.
+This article explores the origins and key aspects of these faiths, highlighting both their common heritage and their distinct philosophies.

 Origins

-The Vedic religion, also known as Vedism, dates back to around 1500-500 BCE and is considered the precursor to Hinduism.
-It was practiced by the early Indo-Aryan peoples, who composed the Vedas, the oldest sacred texts of Hinduism.
+The Vedic religion, also known as Vedism, flourished between 1500-500 BCE and is widely regarded as the earliest layer of what would later become Hinduism.
+Practiced by the early Indo‑Aryan communities of ancient India—who composed the Vedas, the oldest surviving scriptures of the region—it centered on ritual, cosmic order, and the sacred authority of these texts.

 Key Texts and Beliefs

-The Vedas—Rigveda, Samaveda, Yajurveda, and Atharvaveda—form the basis of the Vedic religion.
-This tradition centered around the worship of various deities, rituals, and sacrifices, with a focus on maintaining cosmic order (rta) and seeking the favor of the gods through yajnas (sacrifices).
-Key deities included Agni (fire), Indra (war and rain), Varuna (cosmic order), and Soma (ritual drink).
+The Four Vedas—Rigveda, Samaveda, Yajurveda, and Atharvaveda—form the core of Vedic thought.
+This tradition centered around the worship of various deities, rituals, and sacrifices, with a focus on maintaining cosmic order (rta) and seeking the favor of the gods through yajnas (sacrificial rituals) conducted by priests.
+Deities such as Agni (fire), Indra (storm and war), Varuna (cosmic order), and Soma (ritual drink) played central roles in sustaining harmony between humans, nature, and the divine.

 Origins

-Hinduism evolved from the Vedic religion over centuries, incorporating a diverse array of philosophies, rituals, and cultural practices.
-The Upanishadic period (800-200 BCE) marked a significant transition, introducing deeper philosophical concepts.
+Hinduism gradually emerged from the Vedic tradition, expanding over centuries and incorporating a diverse array of philosophies, rituals, and cultural practices.
+The Upanishadic period (800-200 BCE) marked a significant transition, introducing deeper philosophical reflections on the nature of the self, ultimate reality, and liberation.

 Key Teachings and Practices

-Hinduism emphasizes concepts such as dharma (duty/righteousness), karma (action and its consequences), and moksha (liberation from the cycle of rebirth).
-Major texts include the Vedas, Upanishads, Bhagavad Gita, and Ramayana.
-Hindu practices vary widely but often involve rituals, prayers, festivals, and devotion to a multitude of deities.
+Hinduism emphasizes concepts such as dharma (duty/righteousness), karma (the moral law of cause and effect), samsara (the cycle of rebirth), and moksha (liberation from the cycle of rebirth).
+Its sacred literature is vast; major texts include the Vedas, Upanishads, Bhagavad Gita, Ramayana, and Mahabharata.
+Hindu practices vary widely — ritual worship, meditation, pilgrimage, festivals, and devotion to a multitude of deities such as Vishnu, Shiva, and Devi.

 Origins

 Buddhism was founded by Siddhartha Gautama, known as the Buddha, in the 6th century BCE.
-It emerged as a reform movement within the broader Vedic tradition, seeking a path to enlightenment and liberation from suffering.
+It emerged as a reform movement within the broader Vedic tradition, seeking a direct path to awakening by understanding the nature of suffering and the means to transcend it — a journey that ultimately leads to enlightenment and liberation from suffering.

 Key Teachings and Practices

-Buddhism centers on the Four Noble Truths and the Eightfold Path, which outline the nature of suffering and the way to overcome it.
-Key concepts include karma, samsara, and nirvana (liberation).
-Major branches of Buddhism include Theravada, Mahayana, and Vajrayana, each with its own interpretations and practices.
+Buddhism centers on the Four Noble Truths and the Eightfold Path, which outline the nature of suffering and the way to overcome it, guiding practitioners toward ethical living, mental clarity, and liberation (nirvana).
+Key concepts such as karma, samsara, and nirvana (liberation) remain central, though interpreted differently from Hinduism.
+Over time, Buddhism developed into major branches—Theravada, Mahayana, and Vajrayana—each offering unique interpretations, practices and philosophical insights.

 Origins

-Jainism also emerged in the 6th century BCE as part of the Shramana movement, which challenged the Vedic orthodoxy.
-It was founded by Mahavira, the 24th Tirthankara (spiritual teacher).
+Jainism arose alongside Buddhism in the 6th century BCE as part of the Shramana movement, which challenged the Vedic orthodoxy and ritual authority.
+It was founded by Mahavira, the 24th Tirthankara (spiritual teacher) and shaped by his teachings, which articulated a path of radical non‑violence and self‑discipline.

 Key Teachings and Practices

-Jainism emphasizes non-violence (ahimsa), truth, non-stealing, celibacy, and non-possessiveness.
-The religion teaches that souls undergo cycles of birth and rebirth and aims to achieve liberation (moksha) through ethical living and ascetic practices.
-Jainism is divided into two main sects: Digambara and Svetambara.
+At the heart of Jainism is ahimsa—non‑violence in thought, word, and action.
+Jain ethics also emphasize truthfulness, non‑stealing, celibacy, and non‑possessiveness.
+The religion teaches that souls undergo cycles of birth and rebirth and aims to achieve liberation (moksha) through strict ethical conduct, meditation, and ascetic practice.
+The tradition is divided into two major sects: Digambara and Svetambara.

 Origins